 How firm is the 120-minute rule?

 The 120-minute rule is intended to be adhered to as much as possible.
 However, there is recognition of practical and logistical issues that could make adherence challenging.
-The rule is meant as a guideline to avoid a situation when an offer has been made, only to find out no work is done by the receiving centre during that 120-minute window to determine a final decision.
+The rule is meant as a guideline to avoid a situation when an offer has been made, only to find out no work has done by the receiving centre during that 120-minute window to determine a final decision.
 ODOs and transplant programs are required to maintain consistent communication during the offer process to ensure the allocation is moving forward expediently.

 What is Canadian Blood Services’ role in Canada’s organ and tissue donation and transplantation system?